Causes Of Heavy Breathing In Maine Coons

-Unlike many purebred cats, the Maine Coon is considered to be a very healthy breed that is only prone to a few genetic conditions.
+Unlike many purebred cats, the Maine Coon is a very healthy breed that is only prone to a few genetic conditions.

 Here are some of the potential reasons your Maine Coon is breathing heavily (source 1,2,3,4):